eameniam/subscribe_data/README.md

 # Pluralsight Dataset Prokect

-In this project, I focus on predict the churn probablity and
+In this project, I focus on predict the churn and probability rate of the subscriber continue on their service

 ### Table of Contents